goetas/twital/doc/templates.rst

 To make it work, your templates must match the configured file extension.

-By default Twital will compile only templates that ends with ``.twital.xml``, ``.twital.html``, ``.twital.xhtml`` (using respectively XML, HTML5 and XHTML rules to format the output).
+By default, Twital compiles only templates whose name ends with ``.twital.xml``, ``.twital.html``, ``.twital.xhtml`` (using respectively XML, HTML5 and XHTML rules to format the output).

-A Twital template basically is a Twig template that take advantage of the natural HTML/XML tree structure (avoiding redundant control flow instructions).
-All expressions are completely Twig compatible, just control flow structures (Twig calls them *tags*) are replaced by some Twital *tags* or *attributes*.
+A Twital template is basically a Twig template that takes advantage of the natural HTML/XML tree structure (avoiding redundant control flow instructions).
+All expressions are completely Twig compatible;
+control flow structures (Twig calls them *tags*) are just replaced by some Twital *tags* or *attributes*.

 Here is a minimal template that illustrates a few basics: